 We are able to prescribe medication for clients who are aged 18 and over.
 It is the policy of Women’s Counseling of Nashua that clients seeking medication management services also be engaged in a counseling relationship either by a provider from Women’s Counseling or elsewhere.
 A release of information will be required to be signed at the time the first appointment is scheduled.
 Communication between providers is considered best practice in a collaborative care environment.

-We do not prescribe sedative-hypnotics (example: Ambien, Lunesta), chemical dependency medications (example: Suboxone or Methadone), benzodiazepines (example: Ativan, Klonopin) or medical cannabis.
+We do not prescribe sedative-hypnotics (example: Ambien, Lunesta), chemical dependency medications (example: Suboxone or Methadone), or medical cannabis.
 Should it be determined that you may benefit from any of these medications, every effort will be made to refer you to an appropriate provider.
 Certain controlled medications, like benzodiazepines used to treat anxiety, are prescribed on a short-term or limited basis only, at the discretion of your provider.
 Should you be prescribed a controlled substance of any kind, you will be required to sign a contract outlining your responsibilities.

 Frequency of Appointments: Initial intake appointments are 30-45 minutes and follow up appointments are generally 15-25 minutes.
 Appointments may range from weekly to once every two months, depending on need.
 Clients are expected to meet with their medication provider a minimum of once every 60 days in order to be considered active clients of the practice.